Andalas Energy and Power Plc - Issue of Warrants

 Further to the Company's announcement of 27 November regarding the equity investment of £500,000 and provision of a convertible loan note facility of up to £2 million by 1798 Volantis Fund Ltd ("Volantis'), 638,569,604 warrants over ordinary shares have been issued to Volantis.

-The warrants have been issued with a 5 year term with a strike price of 0.5 pence per share; the basis of calculation being a 25% premium to the closing bid price (previously announced exercise price was 0.54375 being a 25% premium to the closing mid-market price).
+The warrants have been issued with a 5 year term with a strike price of 0.05 pence per share; the basis of calculation being a 25% premium to the closing bid price (previously announced exercise price was 0.054375 being a 25% premium to the closing price).

 The Company also confirms that it has received the £500,000 subscription proceeds and notes today's notification of major holdings announcement by Lombard Odier Asset Management (Europe) Limited that they are the beneficial owner of the entire subscription amount.